esraa-saleh/project-rez/README.md

 # Setup Instructions

-Make sure you're using Python 3.9 (that's what Esra'a initially tested with).
+Make sure you're using Python 3.9.

 Create a virtual environment "rez-env" with the command :
 ```